Mixta calida

 Mixta calida (formerly Pantoea calida) is a species of Gram negative bacteria.
 Cells of this species are coccoid rods and are motile.

 Background

 Mixta calida was originally isolated from powdered infant formula, and in 2010 was placed in the genus Pantoea.
 In 2018, the species was reclassified into the novel genus, Mixta.
 The species name is derived from Latin calida (warm, hot), referring to the species' ability to grow well at 44 °C.

+Research on infections in humans is limited, but Mixta calida has been reported to cause implantable cardioverter defibrillator-related infection, postsurgical meningitis, and bacteremia.